-Knowing water colour relies upon the variable characteristics its pigments, more than any other medium, Schmincke use only the finest pigments in their watercolour tubes.
-The Horadam Aquarell range features excellent levels of light fastness in its collection of vibrant colours
+Knowing water colour relies upon the variable characteristics its pigments, more than any other medium, Schmincke watercolour paints use only the finest pigments in their watercolour tubes.
+The Horadam Aquarell range features excellent levels of

 Warning: Last items in stock!

 Including 69 single pigment formulations, combined with only the highest standard Kordofan Gum Arabic binding medium, Horadam Aquarell Watercolour Tubes offer a superior quality synonymous with the Schmincke brand.

 Why choose Schmincke Horadam Aquarell Watercolour Half Pans?

 Formed by a unique manufacturing process, Schmincke Horadam Aquarell Watercolour Half Pans contain the same high quality formulation as Aquarell Watercolour Tubes.
 Pans are filled four times, over a period of four months, with the colours being allowed to dry and settle between each filling.
 This creates a concentrated half pan, ready for use when wetted with water.

 What is water colour?